 - 1 cup canned coconut milk (full fat and lite both work well; you can use other types of non-dairy milk as well, the results may just not be as creamy)

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- ⅛ tsp salt
+- ⅛ teaspoon fine grain salt

 - 2 Medjool dates, pitted and soaked in boiling water for 10 minutes before draining well

-- 6 tbsp chia seeds
+- 6 tablespoons chia seeds